PaulHax/spin-controls/Readme.md

 https://paulhax.github.io/spin-controls/

-## When to use SpinControls

-Like other trackball style controls, SpinControls does not limit rotation of the up axis (usually +Y) like THREE.OrbitControls or other “turntable” style controls.
-When your model has no natural up direction, or you must view from a “rolled” orientation, use a trackball style control.

-Unlike other trackball implementations, SpinControls keeps the trackball point clicked on under the cursor by casting a ray through the camera projection.
-To support unlimited rotation until reaching the edge of the screen, a relative rotation option kicks in when the cursor is off the trackball.

-### Features of SpinControls
+## Features

-- Accruate pointer to trackball feel by perspective raycast
+- Accurate pointer to trackball feel by perspective raycast
 - Continuous relative rotation when pointer is beyond trackball
 - Camera or object control
 - Touchscreen support
-- Momentum for a little movement after releasing pointer
+- Momentum for movement after releasing pointer
 - Raycast, Shoemake, Holroyd, and Fujii's pointer to trackball mapping methods
 - Option for an axis of spin constraint

+## When to use SpinControls

+Like other trackball style controls, SpinControls does not limit rotation of the up axis.
+THREE.OrbitControls and other “turntable” style controls constrain rotation about the up axis, often +Y.  Thats good, but when your model has no natural up direction, or you must view from a “rolled” orientation, use a trackball style control.

+Unlike other trackball implementations, SpinControls keeps the trackball point clicked on under the cursor with raycasting.
+Also, to support unlimited rotation until reaching the edge of the screen, a relative rotation option kicks in when the cursor is off the trackball.

 ## Spin object